prpole/dissertation/chapter2/main.md

 economic crisis of the 1870s to experience to form an argument about the crisis-prone nature of capitalism and finance.
-But neither novel does anything to expand the temporal scale of their narration within its own bounds, a expansion without which any robust experience of species remains out of reach.
+But neither novel does anything to expand the temporal scale of their narration within its own bounds, an expansion without which any robust experience of species remains out of reach.

 In a short story from the same period, "To Build a Fire," London performs just